 - To meet the standards required for international accreditation

 - To comply with requirements of the Tertiary Education Quality and Standards Agency (TEQSA)

-- To improve the student experience and external assessment of it
+- To improve the student experience

 - To enhance students' learning